 Upcoming Programs and EventsNative Presence Gallery and Learning Center

 Our satellite location in down town Wisconsin Dells, WI will be closing in September 2018.
 We invite you to visit our location as we feature authentic fine and folk art by Native American artists from throughout the Great Lakes area.
 Our final exhibit in this location is entitled Remembering Stand Rock.
 This nostalgic exhibit highlights the history of the Stand Rock Indian Ceremonial, a performing arts attraction that was in the Wisconsin Dells area for almost 90 years.
+A majority of the exhibit contains objects from the Little Eagle Arts Foundation (LEAF) Art Collection and LEAF is devoted to making this collection accessible to Native artists and the broader community.
+The collection is being cataloged and will be available online.
+This project was supported in part from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.
 Contact the gallery for our hours (608) 253-4142.

 Native Presence Gallery and Learning Center